esimcallen/esimcallenFinal.github.io/README.md

 # Code Review

 # My Artifact
+## Software Design & Engineering

+## Alogrithm & Data Structures
+In order to incorporate an algorithmic approach to developing this personal website I broke each section down into smaller projects.
+I found that I was less overwhelmed and it made my website appear more efficient.
+As shown at the top of my website, there are 3 different pages not including the introduction page which just features my name and occupation.
+I think added other pages to my website makes it less cluttered and also allows the user to see what they’re looking for, this in return makes the website more efficient.
+## Database
+In order to enhance the artifact with respect to a database, I decided to create a database using phpMyAdmin.
+This database showcases a list of my previous final assignments as well as some minor information like dates, course number and GitHub links.
+On my portfolio section of my website, I only had 2 out of the three available project displays used.
+When looking for an area to add my database, I figured the third spot would be the best.
+Therefore, I updated the display card to show a clickable link to my database.
+When the user clicks the link, they will be sent to a page that lists all the records on my database.
+A challenge I faced in this enhancement stage was making the data selected look appealing.

 # Narrative
 The artifact that I decided to center this portfolio around is my personal website.
 I’ve been slowly chipping aways at it for the past few weeks and have gotten to a point where I feel that it is nearly ready to publish.
 On my website, I have an about me page where viewers can learn some information about me.
 I have a portfolio page that show cases the projects I’ve worked on, and finally, I have a contact page where people can write a small message to me if they need information.